MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 Use the wrap feature to package one or more canvas app(s) as a single native mobile app package using the step-by-step wizard.

 The wrap feature in Power Apps lets you create native mobile versions of your [canvas apps](../../canvas-apps/getting-started.md) as custom-branded Android and iOS mobile apps.
-You can distribute such *wrapped* native mobile apps to the end users through [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), [Microsoft App Center](https://visualstudio.microsoft.com/app-center/), [Google Play](https://support.google.com/googleplay/work/answer/6138458) or [Apple Business Manager](https://developer.apple.com/custom-apps/) or other native distribution methods.
+You can distribute such *wrapped* native mobile apps to the end users through [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), [Microsoft app center](https://visualstudio.microsoft.com/app-center/), [Google Play](https://support.google.com/googleplay/work/answer/6138458) or [Apple Business Manager](https://developer.apple.com/custom-apps/) or other native distribution methods.

 Wrap feature allows you to create mobile apps for iOS, Android or Google Play Store: